Maksaud/eng-54-python-basics/README.md

 exercise106 - magic number game check if the magic number matches the input

-exercise107 - lists and for loops
+exercise107 - lists, for loops and manupulate

-exercise108 -
+exercise108 - Practice Dictionary

-exercise109
+exercise109 - a if statement that checks what you can do depending on age

-exercise110
+exercise110 - Using if statements and dictionary to make a program that displays movie ratings

-exercise111
+exercise111 - Created a mr miyagi response program

-exercise112
+exercise112 - BuzzBoring programm

 ## Did while for loops and if statements